gijs/gijs.github.io/_posts/2015-08-26-lessons-learned-from-building-a-larger-app-with-react-dot-js.markdown

 [Transmit](https://github.com/RickWong/react-transmit) looks nice and can talk to REST, but we didn't have time to dive into it.

 [Relay.js](http://facebook.github.io/react/blog/2015/08/11/relay-technical-preview.html) looks even nicer, but our back-end is just a REST endpoint.
 Porting it to [GraphQL](https://github.com/graphql/graphql-js) is way outside this projects budget.
-Also, it was anounced while our project was halfway done.
+Also, it was announced while our project was halfway done.

 Some tips
 ---------